Lighting & Electrics

 probably that I did the workshop test while holding the throttle open,

-whereas the throttle is allowed to spring-back during actual on-road
+whereas the throttle is allowed to spring-back during normal

 braking.
 Hence there is always a delay in getting going again in